venkymullapudi/DevOps_SRE_Scripts/README.md

-# Python 3 scripts
+# Code Snippets for DevOps and SRE work

-Casual scripts for everyday use of a DevOps/SRE written in Python 3.
+Casual scripts for everyday use